Blackmist/TwitterTrending/README.md

+IMPORTANT: I'm archiving this repo as I no longer work with HDInsight or Hadoop.

 #Twitter Trending topics with Apache Storm on HDInsight

 A storm topology using Trident.
 It calculates trending topics (hashtags) on Twitter.
 This is heavily based on the [trident-storm](https://github.com/jalonsoramos/trident-storm) example by Juan Alonso.